irynaisay/CBT-and-RCT-for-VM-backup/README.md

 What makes users so excited about RCT: Microsoft offers Modified Region Table (the MRT), which maintains records of changes with the disk or the storage.
 Therefore, you don’t have to fully rescan the disk/storage for changes.
 In addition, the RCT file capacity is up to 6MB.
 It may be used for migrations, for instance.

+Of course, there are cons in the RCT approach.
+However, the built-in technology runs faster and more efficiently with every new release, the gaps are getting filled and businesses are strengthening their backing up forces.

+If you want to know details, [here](https://www.nakivo.com/blog/vm-backup-hyper-v-changed-block-tracking-cbt/) is a description of how the RCT works.